sYnThRov3r/PI-Test-Mobile/README.md

 ## How to Use

-1. Start typing the digits of PI (after the decimal point, starting with 1, 4, 1, 5...)
+1. Click on the display area and start typing the digits of PI (after the decimal point, starting with 1, 4, 1, 5...)
-2. If you make a mistake, the digit will appear in red, but you can continue guessing
+2. If you make a mistake, the digit will appear in red, and you can type again to replace it
-3. Press the "Reveal Next Digit" button if you get stuck
+3. Press the "Reveal" button if you get stuck
 4. Use the "Reset" button to start over
-5. Use the "Show" button to reveal PI to a specified number of digits

 ## Keyboard Shortcuts

 - `Escape` key: Reset the game
+- `Backspace` key: Remove the last digit

 ## Technical Details